payamp/dse-search-polygon-tutorial/README.md

 By the end of this, I will be demonstrating how to do a Polygonal Search using the following geospatial predicates:

 * Intersects
-	* If the search geometry **overlaps any any part** of the indexed/document geometry it is considered a match
+	* If the search geometry **overlaps any part** of the indexed/document geometry it is considered a match

 * IsWithin
 	* If the search geometry **completely encapsulates** the indexed/document geometry it is considered a match